 A Texas Garden Where the Rare and the Endangered Flourish.
 An hour’s drive north of Houston is Peckerwood Garden, with seven acres of rare and vanishing plants–many of them desert specimens that architecture professor John G.

 Fairey brought home from the high mountains of northern Mexico during more than 80 plant-collecting expeditions over the past 30 years.
 Fairey, an architecture professor at Texas A & M University, bought the Peckerwood property more than 40 years ago.
 Ecosystem Kickstarter is a cardboard structure that fights soil erosion.
 Dutch designer Thom Bindels has developed Ecosystem Kickstarter, a honeycomb-shaped cardboard frame that can help small-scale farmers grow crops in degraded soil.

 The simple, modular, cardboard system, which was first presented at Dutch Design Week, is embedded in a slope of degraded earth and filled with local soil.
 This forms a terracing structure to prevent the runoff of seeds and nutrients in rainwater.
+Ecosystem Kickstarter (Ecokick) biodegrades, and when it does it will grow a strip of "perennial terracing vegetation" because the cardboard is enriched with seeds and nutrients.
 Archismith creates secret garden within The Glass Fortress.
 Bangkok architecture studio Archismith has built a garden enclosed by 20,000 glass bricks as part of a sales office for a residential development in Bangkok, Thailand.